National Foster Care & Adoption Resources

 Foster Care & Adoption Information

-Government-run resource with in-depth information on foster care, adoption, trauma, and child welfare laws.
+Government resource with in-depth information on foster care, adoption, trauma, and child welfare laws.
+Includes searchable databases of state statutes, adoption resources, and support services by state.

 National project helping connect children in foster care with adoptive families.
-Also offers parent support and education.
+Also offers parent support, education, and resources for families at every stage.

-Focuses on finding permanent homes for children waiting in foster care and provides family resources.
+Focused on finding permanent homes for children waiting in foster care and providing resources for families throughout the adoption process.

 Support for Foster & Adoptive Parents

-Youth-led organization supporting young people in foster care and the families who care for them.
+Youth-led organization supporting young people in foster care and the families and caregivers who show up for them.

-Resources and education for parents raising children impacted by trauma.
+Resources and education for parents raising children impacted by early trauma and attachment challenges.

 Trauma & Mental Health